Faculty and Staff

 - To provide students with disabilities full and equal access to participate in Drake's programs and activities.

-- To make sure students with disabilities who are requesting accommodations are aware of services available from the SDS.
+- To make sure students with disabilities who are requesting accommodations are aware of services available from A&S.

-- To cooperate with the qualified student and SDS in providing authorized accommodations in a fair and timely manner.
+- To cooperate with the qualified student and Access and Success in providing authorized accommodations in a fair and timely manner.

 - To provide authorized accommodations as long as the accommodation does not alter the fundamental nature of the course or program.

-- To contact the student or SDS with questions or problems regarding requested accommodations.
+- To contact the student or Access and Success with questions or problems regarding requested accommodations.

 - To be informed of the academic and programmatic standards established by the department and to make these available in written and alternative format.